2023 Most Popular Allied Health Services Associate Degree Schools in Indiana

 Full Allied Health & Medical Assisting Services at Ivy Tech Community College Report

 Out of the 10 schools in Indiana that were part of this year’s ranking, University of Saint Francis - Fort Wayne landed the # 2 spot on the list.
-Located in the city of Fort Wayne, University of St. Francis Fort Wayne is a private not-for-profit college with a small student population.
+Located in the city of Fort Wayne, University of St. Francis Fort Wayne is a private not-for-profit school with a small student population.

 Women make up 79% of the medical assisting majors at the school.